How long has graffiti been around?

-My grandmother says graffiti wasn’t commonplace when she was growing up, and wasn’t really a problem until the 1960s.
+My grandmother says graffiti wasn’t common when she was growing up, and wasn’t really a problem until the 1960s.
 Could that actually be true?

 Proof of ancient graffiti has been found on archaeological digs and excavations in several different countries around the globe.
 These messages from across the ages have been scratched into plaster, etched into rock, and painted on a variety of surfaces.